 Our goal here at Karpophoreo is to equip people to become more aware interpreters.
 As followers of Christ we all need to grow in our understanding of Scripture.
 However, interpretation does not stop there.
-In the same way, the ability to rightly interpret (or not!) is also key to our personal relationships.
+In the same way, the ability to rightly interpret (or not!) is also key to our personal relationships and our everyday lives.

 Good interpretation leads to the entrance of His light.
 The hoped for result is that we will put His kingdom first, live more Christ-centred lives, and bear good fruit For Him.
 We are grateful that with the Lord’s help this is being achieved through this ministry.

 George R. R. Martin is known for saying, “A reader lives a thousand lives before he dies… The man who never reads lives only one.”
 For those who are learners by nature, reading opens the door to an exciting journey of experiencing previously unknown lives, new worlds and expanded horizons.
 This is especially the case in the worlds of hermeneutics (the art of biblical interpretation) and theology.
 It is a privilege to be able to obey Christ by passing on what we have learned to others.

 There is no higher or more satisfying knowledge in life than knowing Christ.
 Karpophoreo is primarily dedicated to furthering the knowledge of Him.
 The Bible is a literary treasure trove consisting of the most fascinating, compelling collection of writings known to mankind; the very words of life itself.
 You are most welcome to join us on this adventure.